 Support and self-care can take many different forms, from taking time for your favorite hobbies to seeking therapy for yourself.
 Peer groups, individual therapy, and group therapy can all be instrumental in your care plan.
 You can talk about your challenges, get ideas on how to cope, and get frustrations off your chest.

-If your family is struggling to cope with your child’s ADHD, Progressive Behavioral Health wants to help.
+If your family is struggling to cope with your child’s ADHD, LifeStance Health wants to help.
 Our mental health providers can give you and your child the tools you need to thrive.
 Furthermore, sharing this article may help someone you know to find the assistance they need.